Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Evaluation

 \subsection{Demonstration Hand Tracking}

 For each demonstration type, we apply our initial-guess generation procedure, as described in \cref{sec:initial_guess}, to assess how well the robot performs the task solely by following the demonstrated hand motion.
 In every rope-demonstration type for rope 1, the robot is unable to tie the flying knot when attempting to follow the demonstration trajectory.
-However, for certain ropes, such as 4 and 7, following the demonstration nearly achieves a flying knot.
+However, for certain ropes, such as 4 and 7, following the demonstration nearly achieves a flying knot, even though the demonstration provided was using rope 1.

 Generating a command to exactly track the demonstrated hand motion is not possible due to the limits of the robot's joint ranges, maximum velocities, accelerations, and torques, as well as the differences between human and robot morphology.
 An example demonstrated fingertip trajectory and the corresponding initial attempt by the robot are visualized in \cref{fig:dmeo_track}.
 While the robot can capture the demonstrator's overall motion, it cannot match it exactly, resulting in failures when attempting to tie the flying knot.